Portman Ridge Finance Corporation Announces First Quarter 2023 Financial Results

 Increases Quarterly Distribution to $0.69 Per Share in the Second Quarter of 2023, Marking the Third Consecutive Quarter of an Increased Stockholder Distribution

-NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- Portman Ridge Finance Corporation (Nasdaq: PTMN) (the “Company” or “Portman Ridge”) announced today its financial results for the first quarter ended March 31, 2023.
+NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- Portman Ridge Finance Corporation PTMN (the "Company" or "Portman Ridge") announced today its financial results for the first quarter ended March 31, 2023.

 First Quarter 2023 Highlights